ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; #+CALL: ktulu()

-;; Throw error when attempting to get children of a non-container (->> (om-parse-this-element)
+;; Throw error when attempting to set children of a non-container (->> (om-parse-this-element)
      (om-set-children "nil by mouth")
      (om-to-trimmed-string))